 Wars with India

 The most blatant lies in Pakistani history textbooks are about the events that are still in our living memory.
 Among the many examples, the three given below are about the wars of 1965 and 1971, and the partition carnage of 1947.
 The reason for the falsehood lies in our distorted view of nationalism.
-Rather than let children learn from our historical mistakes, we show them a false picture.
-Thus we are doomed to repeat the mistakes generation after generation.
+Rather than letting children learn from our historical mistakes, we show them a false picture.
+Thus we are doomed to repeat these mistakes generation after generation.